andreigue/andreigue.github.io/_posts/2026-01-09-independence-brings-controversy.md

 x = 3/3
 x = 1
 ```
 Again, two students wrote this in the exact same way.
-Not only is this a specific error (dividing only a part of the equation by 5), but this is also a very specific way of progression, in that they both decided to skip the step of `4 - 1`, but wrote `3/3`, instead of just writing `1`.
+Not only is this a specific error (dividing only a part of the equation by 5), but this is also a very specific way of progression, in that they both decided to skip the intermediary step of `4 - 1`, but decided to explicity write the intermediary step of `3/3` (instead of just writing `1`).

-But let's just focus on the error for now.
+But let's just focus on the error for this hypothetical scenario.
 Out of the dozens of errors that could've been made, they both made this same one.

 Oh, and the teacher is now telling me that in fact, they made the exact same mistakes on all their wrong answers... what a funny coincidence.
 Oh and they're sitting next to one another?
 Okay the probability of cheating is quite close to 100% now.